Waning Gibbous on

 Moon after descending node

-1 day after descending node on 7 June 2001 at 17:37 in ♑ Capricorn.
-The Moon is located south of the ecliptic over the following 13 days, until the lunar orbit crosses from South to North in ascending node on 21 June 2001 at 22:11 in ♊ Gemini.
+1 day after descending node on 7 June 2001 at 17:37 in ♑ Capricorn the Moon is positioned south of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from South to North in ascending node on 21 June 2001 at 22:11 in ♊ Gemini.

 Moon at southern standstill

 At 05:02 the Moon is meeting its standstill point to reach South declination of ∠-23.414°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠23.418° at the point of next standstill in ♋ Cancer on 22 June 2001 at 07:47.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠23.418° at the point of next northern standstill in ♋ Cancer on 22 June 2001 at 07:47.

 Syzygy in 12 days